Helena Faucit: Career with Macready

 William Charles Macready joined the Covent Garden company in the middle of 1836.
 In the following year, Faucit played numerous Shakespearean roles, among them Juliet, Imogen (Cymbeline), Hermione (The Winter's Tale), Beatrice (Much Ado About Nothing), and Cordelia (King Lear), alongside both Macready and the soon-to-retire Charles Kemble.
 Her non-Shakespearean roles during the three years at Covent Garden included the female leads in Lytton's Duchess de la Vallière, Lady of Lyons, Richelieu, The Sea Captain, and Money, in Robert Browning's Strafford, and in Knowles's Woman's Wit.

 Faucit followed Macready to the Haymarket Theatre in 1840; in December of that year, however, she suffered an attack of a recurrent lung ailment.
 While she recuperated at the coast, rumours circulated that she was pregnant with Macready's child; her physicians published diagnoses that scotched these rumours.
-She returned to the Haymarket the next year, when she performed in Zouch Troughton's Nina Sforza and Lytton's Money.
+She returned to the Haymarket by May of 1841 playing the character ClaraDouglas in Bulwer-Lyttons play 'Money' and later performing in Zouch Troughton's Nina Sforza.